VidyaSamadi/NSF/README.md

-# S-CC-NSF-Proposal
+# S-CC-NSF
-discussion on S&amp;CC NSF proposal
+discussion on S&amp;CC NSF
-This is a team discussion git repo for NSF S&CC proposal.
+This is a team discussion git repo for NSF S&CC program